bastienwirtz/homer/docs/configuration.md

 ## Style Options

-Homer uses [bulma CSS](https://bulma.io/), which provides a [modifiers syntax](https://bulma.io/documentation/modifiers/syntax/).
+Homer uses [Bulma CSS](https://bulma.io/), which provides a [modifiers syntax](https://bulma.io/documentation/modifiers/syntax/).
 You'll notice in the config there is a `tagstyle` option.
 It can be set to any of the bulma modifiers.
 You'll probably want to use one of these 4 main colors:

 - `is-info` (blue)
 - `is-success` (green)